Bartabas/home/readme.md

    sudo ./setup.sh
    ```

-4. Follow the on-screen prompts (you'll need to provide your WireGuard VPN public IP or hostname and password).
+4. Follow the on-screen prompts:
+   - Provide your WireGuard VPN public IP or hostname
+   - Choose a WireGuard password
+   - Select and configure notification preferences for Watchtower

 ![Installation Process]
 *Screenshot: Script execution in progress*